maunium/mau.fi/blog/posts/2024-11-16-mautrix-release.md

 ---
-title: November 2024 releases & progress
+title: November 2024 releases // More gomuks web progress
 summary: A summary of the mautrix releases in November 2024
 slug: 2024-11-mautrix-release
 tags: